 Health Benefits and Nutrition Facts

-This is a great example of 'healthy meets tasty' dish that is also a traditional favorite.
+This is a great example of a 'healthy and tasty' dish that is also a traditional favorite.
 The combination of meat, lentils and grains makes it a very satisfying and wholesome dish.
 Onions, spices and herbs further amp up the flavor and nutrient value.

 Haleem is a good source of high quality protein, fiber and complex carbohydrates.
 This paired with a small green salad will make a really nourishing meal.